Science Kits: K-5 Grade

 North Carolina State Standards

-4.L.1 Understand the effects of environmental changes, adaptations and behaviors that enable animals (including humans) to survive in changing habitats.
+LS.4.1 Understand the effects of environmental changes, adaptations, and behaviors that enable organisms to survive in changing habitats.

-• 4.L.1.1 Give examples of changes in an organism’s environment that are beneficial to it and some that are harmful.
+• ESS.4.3.1 Ask questions to infer whether changes in an organism’s environment are beneficial or harmful.

-• 4.L.1.3 Explain how humans can adapt their behavior to live in changing habitats (e.g., recycling wastes, establishing rain gardens, planting trees and shrubs to prevent flooding and erosion).
+• ESS.4.3.2 Engage in argument from evidence to explain how humans can adapt their behavior to live in changing environments (e.g. recycling wastes, establishing rain gardens, planting native species to prevent flooding and erosion).

 Students explore basic concepts related to food and nutrition.
 They set up their own classroom laboratory and perform physical and chemical tests to identify the presence of starch, glucose, fats, and proteins in common foods.
 Some of the tests are relatively simple and produce “yes-or-no” results; others require multiple steps.
 Still other tests, such as the glucose test, produce results that require interpretation.
 Through readings, students discover how proteins, fats, and carbohydrates, as well as vitamins, are related to good health.
 They also learn how to interpret food labels.
 In a final challenge, students apply their knowledge and skills to analyze the nutritional components of a marshmallow.